martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 The time the Raspberry pi system has been running since it was powered on (or restarted).

 ## Diagnostics
+The **Database** row also shows the active settings storage and SQLite readiness.
+This transition release continues to read and write the existing shelve/DBM files.
+The SQLite check uses only a temporary in-memory database; it creates no SQLite file and migrates no user data.
+If Python SQLite support is unavailable, OSPy continues using shelve/DBM and reports the reason as passive information rather than a system failure.

 The **Diagnostics** button in the footer opens an administrator page for checking how OSPy and its plug-ins are using the system.

 When Diagnostics reports an error, it opens a red window with the problem, available details, a possible solution and a link to the related page.
 Administrators can also show the same window on the Home page by enabling **Options > Diagnostics > Show diagnostic errors on the home page**.
 This error window has priority over the update notification.
 Disabling the option affects only the Home page; errors remain visible in Diagnostics.